 Self-assessment also is an important part of learning and I continue to assist the students with self-assessment.

 I see them for one quarter, four out of the six day rotation.
-There will be three projects in art; a realistic cityscape, a clay animal sculpture, and a nonobjective design.
+There will be three projects in art; a realistic cityscape, a clay animal sculpture that starts realistic and becomes abstract, and a nonobjective design.
 There will also be homework that prepares the students for the projects.
 If they lose the homework paper, the assignment can be done on any paper and is explained in the homework section of this website.
 Students will be handed a list of the focus points for each project.
 Students will be given feedback as they work and upon completion of the project.The students will also self assess each project.
 Art history, art criticism, and aesthetics will be part of their art class.

 When the cityscape is graded and passed back the students have 3 days to add more and improve their grade.
 If a student needs more time on the nonobjective mandala design or the animal sculpture, they may come to the art room during L block or a study hall provided they get a pass from Mrs. Nanni.